The U.S. just updated the list of electric cars that qualify for a $7,500 tax credit

 The IRS finally came up with the rules late last month, hence the change in which cars will be eligible for the tax credit.

-Vehicles from four American automakers are still eligible: Tesla (the dominant EV automaker), Ford, GM and Stellantis.
-Rivian, another American auto company, did not hold onto its tax credit.
+Vehicles from five American automakers are still eligible: Tesla (the dominant EV automaker), Ford, GM, Stellantis and Rivian.
+Volkswagen is the only foreign automaker still qualifying for a credit.

 But beware: being 'eligible' doesn't guarantee a tax credit